OctopusDeploy/blog/blog/2021-09/multi-cloud-kubernetes/index.md

 - Kubernetes
 ---

 Containerizing applications on cloud platforms is a hot topic.
-The big three cloud providers (Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP)) have all implemented a Kubernetes (K8s) platforms; Azure Kubernetes Service (AKS), Elastic Kubernetes Service (EKS), and Google Kubernetes Engine (GKE).
+The big three cloud providers (Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP)) have all implemented Kubernetes (K8s) platform services; Azure Kubernetes Service (AKS), Elastic Kubernetes Service (EKS), and Google Kubernetes Engine (GKE).
 In this post, I'll demonstrate how easy it is to move from K8s cloud platform to another using Octopus Deploy.

 ## Creating clusters
-Before diving into deployments, let's first create a cluster in each of the cloud providers previously mentioned.
+Before diving into deployments, create a cluster in each of the cloud providers previously mentioned.
 Each provider has a command-line interface (CLI) available for you to use.
-We'll utilize the [Runbooks](https://octopus.com/docs/runbooks) feature of Octopus to create the clusters.
+We'll utilize the [Runbooks](https://octopus.com/docs/runbooks) feature of Octopus Deploy to create the clusters.
 In addition, we'll be using the [Execution Containers for Workers](https://octopus.com/docs/projects/steps/execution-containers-for-workers) feature as the [worker tools](https://hub.docker.com/r/octopusdeploy/worker-tools) image contains the CLI for all three platforms as well as kubectl.

+(The following screenshot is using Octopus Cloud, self-hosted instances of Octopus will need to create a worker with Docker installed to use this feature.)
 ![](octopus-step-use-worker-tools.png)

 :::hint